steqeq/0000/docs/understand/cmake_packages.rst

 .. note::
     Compiling for the GPU device requires at least C++11.

-This project can then be configured with for eg.
+This project can then be configured with for the following CMake commands:

 -  Windows: ``cmake -D CMAKE_CXX_COMPILER:PATH=${env:HIP_PATH}\bin\clang++.exe``